Field sobriety testing: Testing

 During a traffic stop, upon suspicion of DUI, the officer will administer one or more field sobriety tests.
 FSTs are considered "divided attention tests" that test the suspect's ability to perform the type of mental and physical multitasking that is required to operate an automobile.
 According to the NHTSA, a suspect does not "pass" or "fail" a field sobriety test, but rather the police determine whether "clues" are observed during the test.
 Nevertheless, some of the literature will still include comments that a suspect "fails" one or more of these tests.

-Standardized Field Sobriety Tests
+Standardized field sobriety tests

-The three tests chosen to constitute the "Standardized Field Sobriety Tests" (SFSTs), which have been validated by NHTSA, are:
+The three tests chosen to constitute the standardized field sobriety tests (SFSTs), which have been validated by NHTSA, are: